GHK-Cu (Copper Peptide): Research, Mechanism, and Evidence for Tissue Repair

 What Is GHK-Cu?

-GHK-Cu (glycyl-L-histidyl-L-lysine:copper(II)) is a naturally occurring tripeptide — just three amino acids (glycine-histidine-lysine) complexed with a copper ion.
-Despite its small size, GHK-Cu is one of the most extensively studied peptides in regenerative medicine and has a research history spanning over 50 years.
+The full chemical name is glycyl-L-histidyl-L-lysine:copper(II).
+It consists of just three amino acids — glycine, histidine, and lysine — complexed with a copper(II) ion.
+Despite its small size, it is one of the most extensively studied peptides in regenerative medicine.

-Copper Delivery and Metalloenzyme Activation
+Copper Delivery and Metalloenzyme Support

-- Lysyl oxidase — essential for collagen and elastin cross-linking
+- Lysyl oxidase, essential for collagen and elastin cross-linking

-- Tyrosinase — involved in melanin production
+- Tyrosinase, involved in melanin production

 Gene Expression Modulation